smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 ## Rational / Q&A

-### How are changes to active log upkeeps handled between two fetch intervals
+### How are changes to active log upkeeps handled between two read intervals

-In case some upkeep was removed we drop it from active upkeeps, and it won't be included in future fetches.
-In case it was removed while being in fetching process we might loose these logs.
+In case some upkeep was removed we drop it from active upkeeps, and it won't be included in future reads.
+In case it was removed while being in reading process we might loose these logs.

-In case some upkeep was changed, we will update the filter in log poller, and it will be included in future fetches.
-But the last poll block remains the same, so the change will take effect only after the next fetch.
+In case some upkeep was changed, we will update the filter in log poller, and it will be included in future reads.
+But the last poll block remains the same, so the change will take effect only after the next read.

 ### Why not use go-cache for log buffer?